-The Eagles arouse more mixed feelings in me than any other band I can think of.
-Emerging in the early 1970s, initially as Linda Ronstadt’s backing band for her album Silk Purse, the Californian-based band were massively successfully, with a string of chart topping singles and albums.
-In particular their first Greatest Hits record is one of the highest selling albums of all time.
+The Eagles emerged from California in the early 1970s, initially as Linda Ronstadt’s backing band for her album Silk Purse.
+They were massively successfully, with a string of chart topping singles and albums.
+In particular their Greatest Hits (1971-1975) is one of the highest selling albums of all time.

-– excellent supporting players – Don Felder and Joe Walsh are excellent guitarists, and Randy Meisner and Timothy B. Schmitt are strong bassists and vocalists.
+The Eagles had a deep talent pool – the leaders were the Don Henley, whose sandpaper voice graced most of their hits, and Glenn Frey, who wrote sturdy tunes and was a capable multi-instrumentalist.
+The pair sang together beautifully, and the group’s harmonies are often beautiful.
+The group had a strong cast of supporting players; Don Felder and Joe Walsh are excellent guitarists, and Randy Meisner and Timothy B. Schmitt are strong bassists and vocalists.
 Early member Bernie Leadon could play country licks on anything with strings.

 Eagles Albums Ranked From Worst To Best